A new vessel for the Arctic

 Since there can be long distances between the ship’s land base and the areas where the seafloor installations are located, the design and layout of the vessel are also important in determining fuel consumption and the amount of greenhouse gases and particulate matter emitted during its operation.
 The vessel has been designed to have a small environmental “footprint”.
 The choice of fuel for the ship, whether diesel or natural gas, also affects emissions.
 In particular, the use of marine diesel results in dark particulate emissions in the ship’s exhaust.
 These fine particles fall on the ice, and because of their colour, absorb sunlight and thus melt ice – which is not a desirable in the Arctic.

-An icebreaker in the stern
+An icebreaker in the stern of the vessel

 For oil companies, one of the most important features of a vessel of this nature is that it be able to operate when there is ice in the Barents Sea.
 Currently all equipment maintenance has to be scheduled for the ice-free season, but since problems can arise at any time, companies must also be able to work when there is ice.
 If a production system has to be shut down because of equipment failure and it takes months to get the system up and running again, the financial losses can be quite high.